Skip to main content

 2 test scenarios

-• Playbook-sourced edit captured JR-document-editing-013.1
+• Playbook-sourced edit citation JR-document-editing-013.1

-• Email-sourced edit captured JR-document-editing-013.2
+• Email-sourced edit citation JR-document-editing-013.2

 JR-document-editing-017